Create an AR scene in less than 10 minutes with Valkyrie!

 In this tutorial we are going to explain how to create a simple scene with an animated 3D asset that you can showcase in AR with your mobile.

-Step 1: Prepare your assets
+Step 1: Prepare the assets need for your AR scene

 After designing your assets with your preferred 3D modelling suite, export them in one of following formats: